martong/finstrument_mock/README.md

 On top of all, link-time substitution requires strong support from the build system we are using.
 Thus, we might have to specialize the building of the tests for each and every unit.
 This does not scale well and can be really demanding regarding to maintenance.

+As a summary, the major limitations of link seams are that we cannot use them with:
+* static libraries
+* header only libraries
+* inline functions
+* templates

 #### Preprocessor Seams
 Preprocessor seams can be applied to replace the invocation of a global function to an invocation of a test double.